angular-schule/website-articles/blog/2025-06-openapi-generator/README.md

 export class AppModule {}
 ```

-But we highly recommend the new `provideApi()` method for all modern Angular projects.
+That said, we highly recommend switching to `provideApi()` for all modern Angular projects.

 ### Using the stable API until the next release